 An increase in the size of the solid component can cause the cystic airspace to either decrease, increase, or remain stable in diameter 4.

-The tumours can be classified into four different morphological patterns according to Mascalchi et al. 4:
+The tumors can be classified into four different morphological patterns according to Mascalchi et al. 4:

 - type I: when there is a nodule adjacent to a cystic airspace